Top Kris Bryant Prospect Cards Available Now

 It doesn't look as though Bryant has a base version of his Inception autograph.
 Rather, his most plentiful card is a parallel numbered to 75.
 It has an on-card signature and a distinct design.
 It's also appealing to some as it's not as pricey as his Bowman Chrome card.
 Bryant has several other autographs in Bowman Inception as well.

 This card is a little curious.
 Intended for release in 2013 Bowman Chrome Draft, it never appeared.
-The base version finally showed up in boxes of 2014 Bowman Inception.
+The base version finally showed up in boxes of 2014 Bowman Inception, 2014 Bowman Platinum and 2014 Bowman Chrome.